Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Upper Bounds for TEXP

 Next we present Theorem~\ref{thm:orbitexplore}, which states an upper bound for visiting all vertices of a given orbit $S$.
 The rough idea used in the proof is that we iteratively build the final temporal walk $W$ by concatenating smaller temporal walks.
-In each step of the iteration, a small temporal walk is first constructed via Lemma~\ref{lem:nextreachable} to visit a subset of the vertices of $S$, which are not necessarily unvisited, but such that the size of the subset is at least a certain threshold value.
-We then transform such a small temporal walk into a temporal walk that visits many unvisited vertices of $S$ using Lemma~\ref{lem:transform1}, and extend $W$ via this transformed walk.
+In each step of the iteration, a small temporal walk $W'$ is first constructed via Lemma~\ref{lem:nextreachable} to visit a subset of the vertices of $S$, which are not necessarily unvisited, but such that the size of the subset is at least a certain threshold value.
+Using Lemma~\ref{lem:transform1} we find an automorphism $\sigma$ that we apply to $W'$ to obtain a temporal walk $W_{\sigma}$ that visits many unvisited vertices of $S$.
+We then extend $W$ via this transformed walk $W_{\sigma}$\conf{ (see Fig.~\ref{fig:paths} for a sketch of the proof idea)}.
 In this way we can explore all vertices of a large orbit $S$ faster than by repeated application of Lemma~\ref{lem:reachability}.
 The key to obtain a good bound on the number of time steps required is to find a good value for the number of vertices of $S$ visited by each small temporal walk.

 \begin{theorem} Let $\mathcal{G}$ be a temporal graph with lifetime $\ell$ and vertex set $V$.
 Take $S \in \torb$ and $r=|\torb|$ the orbit number.
-For any $t\in[\ell]$ there exists a temporal walk $W$ starting at time step $t$ that visits all vertices of $S$ and ends at time step $t'$ with $t'-t=O((n^{5/3}+rn)\log n)$. \end{theorem} \begin{proof} In the following we assume that $|S| = \Omega(n^{2/3})$ as otherwise we can visit all vertices of $S$ in $O(n^{5/3})$ time steps via Lemma~\ref{lem:reachability}.
+For any $t\in[\ell]$ there exists a temporal walk $W$ starting at time step $t$ that visits all vertices of $S$ and ends at time step $t'$ with $t'-t=O((n^{5/3}+rn)\log n)$. \end{theorem} { \begin{proof} In the following we assume that $|S| = \Omega(n^{2/3})$ as otherwise we can visit all vertices of $S$ in $O(n^{5/3})$ time steps via Lemma~\ref{lem:reachability}.

 We build $W$ iteratively.
 Initially, $W$ is an empty temporal {walk.
 Denote by} $T \subseteq S$ the set of vertices visited by $W$ and by $t_W$ the current last time step in which $W$ visits a vertex.
 First we describe a subroutine that yields a temporal walk {$W'$} that visits $\lceil n^{1/3}\rceil$ vertices of $S$, but without guarantee that the visited vertices are from $S \setminus T$.